Born: June 9, 1939

 ESPN: Extensive coverage of US championships, Le Mans and F1, live and on site.
 In August of this year, David will be inducted into the International Motorsports Hall of Fame.

-Speedvision, now Speed Channel, USA exclusive live coverage of F1 World Championship.
+Speed Channel: USA exclusive live coverage of F1 World Championship.
 Also live coverage of Daytona 24HR, 24 Hours of Le Mans, ALMS, Grand American and other auto based shows.

-NBC Racing Analyst and Color Commentator for F1 coverage
+NBC: Racing Analyst and Color Commentator for Formula 1 racing coverage.

 Additional Info on David Hobbs can be found at: